theforeman/foreman_leapp/README.md

 ## Copyright

-Copyright (c) 2020 The Foreman developers
+Copyright (c) 2020 The Foreman & Leapp developers

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.